Threadstone-Wiki/Threadstone-Wiki/pages/async-line.md

 Block event packets are not disabled, so piston actions will always be visible.

+One can use the carpet rule `/carpet asyncPacketUpdateFix true` to prevent async lines from disabling packets.
+However this is a terrible idea, because it greatly increases the chances of [`ConcurrentModificationExceptions` in the PlayerChunkMap](#CME-PCM), so one should just never ever use that rule.

 ## Random Palette Corruptions
 In the subchunks in which an async line is running, blocks can be changed in unexpected ways.
 Blocks can change through [word tearing](word-tearing.md), or through random palette corruptions that happen when the palette of a subchunk is upsizing while an async line is running in the subchunk.